carpentries/carpentries.org/content/posts/2026/01/carpentries-2026-2028-bridge-strategic-plan.md

 layout: page
 authors: ["Kari L. Jordan"]
 teaser: "Learn how we are advancing curriculum, strengthening community leadership, and building a more sustainable and equitable future for The Carpentries."
-title: "Our 2026-2028 Bridge Strategic Plan is here."
+title: "Our 2026-2028 Bridge Strategic Plan is here"
 date: 2026-01-26
 time: "09:00:00"
 tags: ["Strategic Plan", "Community", "Roadmap", "Lessons"]